newtonmunene99/ProjectsToDo/README.md

 1. Fork this repo then clone the forked repo
 2. Create your request branch: `git checkout -b my-request`
 3. Add your Request under one of the frameworks listed.
 I've only mastered those frameworks for now.
-4. Commit your changes: `git commit -m 'Add some request'`
+4. Commit your changes: `git commit -am "Add some request"`
 5. Push to the branch: `git push origin my-request`
 6. Submit a pull request.
 7. Or Just Open an Issue